antononcube/RakuForPrediction-blog/Articles/Chatnik-LLM-Host-in-the-Shell-Part-1.md

 ### Related alternatives

-The package ["LLM::DWIM"](https://raku.land/zef:bduggan/LLM::DWIM), [BDp1], is similar in spirit to "Chatnik" and it is also based on the LLM packages "LLM::Functions", [AAp1], and "LLM::Prompts", [AAp2].
+The package ["LLM::DWIM"](https://raku.land/zef:bduggan/LLM::DWIM), [BDp1], is similar in spirit to "Chatnik", and it is also based on the LLM packages "LLM::Functions", [AAp1], and "LLM::Prompts", [AAp2].

-There are significant differences are that "LLM::DWIM":
+There are significant differences, however, in that "LLM::DWIM":
 1. Has its own loop for the user-LLM chat
 2. Does not use prompt expansion
 3. Uses only one chat object
 4. Although chat history is saved, no new chat objects are created with it

-The Raku package ["Jupyter::Chatbook"](https://raku.land/zef:antononcube/Jupyter::Chatbook) use the same evaluation mechanisms as "Chatnik", but its interactive environment is a Jupyter notebook.
-(Instead of an OS shell.)
+The Raku package ["Jupyter::Chatbook"](https://raku.land/zef:antononcube/Jupyter::Chatbook) uses the same evaluation mechanisms as "Chatnik", but its interactive environment is a Jupyter notebook instead of an OS shell.
 The Python package ["JupyterChatbook"](https://pypi.org/project/JupyterChatbook/) and the Wolfram Language paclet ["Chatbook"](https://resources.wolframcloud.com/PacletRepository/resources/Wolfram/Chatbook/) are also notebook alternatives to "Chatnik".

 ### Summarizing graph

-Here is a graph summarizes the relationships:
+Here is a graph that summarizes the relationships:

 ```mermaid
 flowchart LR